hu19891110/ithemes-exchange/readme.txt

 == Changelog ==

+= 1.11.7 =
+* Don't pre-check box to mailchimp subscription in Exchange Startup Wizard
+* Fix for DB Session Cleanup
+* Add a filter to the individual product description when generated for the cart description
+* Add product-[ID] and product-[product-type] class names to store product li elementes by default.
+Make filterable as well.

 = 1.11.6 =
-* Fix bug preventing users with '&' in their username from logging in via SW. props Timothy Jacobs
+* Fix bug preventing users with '&' in their username from logging in via SW. props Timothy Jacobs <http://ironbounddesigns.com/>
-* Remember the shipping address when errors are present on SW form. props Timothy Jacobs
+* Remember the shipping address when errors are present on SW form. props Timothy Jacobs <http://ironbounddesigns.com/>
-* Remember the billing address when errors are present on SW form. props Timothy Jacobs
+* Remember the billing address when errors are present on SW form. props Timothy Jacobs <http://ironbounddesigns.com/>
-* Remember the registration fields when errors are present on SW form. props Timothy Jacobs
+* Remember the registration fields when errors are present on SW form. props Timothy Jacobs <http://ironbounddesigns.com/>
-* Fixed bug that tries to display disabled Exchange profile pages on the user's profile page. props Timothy Jacobs
+* Fixed bug that tries to display disabled Exchange profile pages on the user's profile page. props Timothy Jacobs <http://ironbounddesigns.com/>
 * Fix bug causing menu item titles to not display when user_is_logged_in and Exchagne login/logout pages are set to 'disabled' in Settings
 * Properly escape in values in the event that poorly-formatted option names were previously inserted into the options table
 * Fixed improper order of args in call to _x()